PHI 101 Introduction to Philosophy SPRING 2017

 A Survivor Course!

-Attendance: More than two weeks of absences will result in a lower final grade.
-More than three weeks of absences will result in a final grade of “F”.
+Attendance: More than one week of absences will result in a lower final grade.
+More than two weeks of absences will result in a final grade of “F”.
 Repeated late arrivals or early departures will be noted and may result in a lower final grade.
-There will be 10 points awarded for each class attended: TOTAL 130 points
+There will be 10 points awarded for each class attended: TOTAL 140 points

 Assignments<<< Click Here